 Step 2 – Begin medical treatment.
 Do not wait too long before starting treatment for your injuries.
 Gaps in treatment can negatively impact the outcome of your claim.
 If there’s a significant period before your first appointment or between appointments, the insurance company could use that as a valid reason to deny the claim.
 It could be evidence that your injury isn’t real or doesn’t require medical care.

 Step 3 – Follow your doctor’s orders whether they refer you for physical therapy, surgery, or treatment with specialty physicians.
 You should continue treatment until you reach maximum medical improvement, or they release you from their care.

 Step 4 – Maintain copies of all documents associated with the case.
 Medical records are crucial in proving you sustained a work-related injury and require treatment to recover.

 Step 5 – Hire a Jersey City construction accident lawyer to assist you with your claim.

-Call Brach Eichler Trial Lawyers Today
+Call Brach Eichler Injury Lawyers Today

-At Brach Eichler Trial Lawyers, we understand the importance of recovering from your work-related injury.
+At Brach Eichler Injury Lawyers, we understand the importance of recovering from your work-related injury.
 You should receive the benefits you need to supplement your lost income and pay for necessary medical treatment.
 We will advocate for your rights and ensure the insurance company does not unfairly deny your claim.

 Our Jersey City construction accident lawyers are available 24/7 to discuss your construction accident case and provide you with the legal representation you deserve.
 Call us today at (201) 583-5765 for a free consultation.